Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 ### 2.2 Success Criteria

-*In this subsection, you should explain how you will measure or assess success for your data science project.
-You need to specify at least 2 business and/or operational goals that will be met if this project is successful.
-Business goals directly relate to the business’s objectives, such as reduced fraud rates or improved customer satisfaction.
-Operational goals relate to the system’s needs, such as better reliability, faster operations, etc.*

-*(need to include metrics on how to evaluate whether a route should be re-routed & how a new route is decided)*

 Success for this data science project will be measured through both business and operational outcomes, aimed at optimizing public transport resources by identifying overlapping bus routes for potential adjustments.
 Achieving these outcomes will allow the Ministry of Transport's (MOT) Public Transportation team to improve resource allocation, cut costs and meet public demand in underserved areas.

-<b>Business Goal</b>: Identify 2 bus routes that significantly overlap with MRT lines for partial reroute or adjustment.
+<b>Business Goal</b>: Identify 3 bus routes that significantly overlap with MRT lines for partial reroute or adjustment.
 This will allow MOT to free up funding and redirect resources.

 <b>Operational Goal</b>: Streamline public transport by eliminating redundancy and ensuring that re-routed or adjusted bus services still maintain commuter convenience without creating significant disruption.
 This will be assessed by: